 We need an economy that works for everyone – built on sound foundations, creating properly paid and secure jobs, and supporting those who can’t work.
 But for too many people that’s not the reality.
 Over a generation, income inequality has risen.
 An increasing share of the national income has shifted from wages to profits, and from profits to shareholders’ dividends.
 Challenging this growing inequality is central to my politics.

-As a member of the Business, Innovation and Skills (BIS) Select Committee between 2010 and 2016, I scrutinised the work of the Business Department, which plays an important role in setting the conditions for economic growth.
-My position allowed me to promote policies which will benefit Sheffield and the UK: the case for manufacturing and economic growth, strong universities and skills training and the need for more high value jobs.
+We need a growing economy to meet the needs of our growing population – and one that is fair and sustainable too.
+As a member of the Business, Innovation and Skills (subsequently Business, Energy and Industrial Strategy) Select Committee between 2010 and 2016, I scrutinised the work of the BIS Department, which plays an important role in setting the conditions for economic growth.
+My position allowed me to promote policies to benefit Sheffield and the UK: the case for manufacturing, investment in research and development, strong universities, skills training and the need for more high value jobs.

 I’m also a Trustee of Focus on Labour Exploitation (FLEX), a charity that I helped to establish, which works to end human trafficking for labour exploitation.

 As well as growing the economy, we need to rebalance it.
 We should rebuild manufacturing, reducing our over-dependence on the financial sector, and this goes hand in hand with sharing prosperity around all the regions and nations of the UK.